 - 2% of men (10,000) die of prostate cancer every year

 - Prostate cancer incidence is significantly higher in Afro-Caribbean men

 A diagnosis of cancer is intensely worrying.
 Prostate cancer is one of the ‘big four’ cancers (lung, breast, prostate, bowel) – it is the most common cancer in men.

 In contrast to some other cancers, prostate cancer has two different characteristics.
-It is true that aggressive prostate cancer (known as a ‘tiger’) is dangerous and causes death – but the majority of prostate cancers are `pussycats`, unlikely to cause harm during a man’s lifetime.
+Aggressive prostate cancer (known as a ‘tiger’) is dangerous is a cause of death, whilst the majority of prostate cancers are `pussycats`, unlikely to cause harm during a man’s lifetime.

-As more men are tested for prostate cancer, at an earlier age, there are more harmless prostate cancers found.
+As more men are tested for prostate cancer, at an earlier age, there is a risk that more harmless prostate cancers are diagnosed and treated aggressively.
 So the important question is not ‘have I got prostate cancer?’ but whether a prostate cancer is clinically significant.
 The statistics tell us that the majority of men have harmless prostate cancer – this is termed clinically insignificant.